perryrivera/learn_the_basics_of_git_and_github/git_basics_walkthrough.md

 - ```git status```
 - ```git push```

-# How to associate your directory with your remote repository
+# How to add a remote repository to your local repository

 - Switch to your repo directory
 	```cd ~/repo```